SethGreco/Portfolio/README.md

 My Professional Portfolio Web Developer Website.
 Includes elements of HTML, CSS (w/ Sass) and Node.
 Under Construction

+# Purpose

+My first attempt at a portfolio page with full-stack development in mind.
+Use the skills I have learned and establish this project as a foundation in which I can add to in the future.

 # HTML5 & CSS3

 Website will use modern HTML for mark up.
 CSS w/sass will cover all styling for landing page.